Mindfulness is about strengthening one’s capacity to pay attention non-judgmentally, to the present moment.

 Dr. Kraslin is delighted to be offering an ongoing mindfulness group.
 The group combines Mindfulness Based Stress Reduction, DBT’s mindfulness training and Insight Oriented meditation techniques.
 It is ongoing, in that participants may join at any time (as long as there is an opening).
 Each group member is actively encouraged to adopt, maintain and/or deepen their daily mindfulness practice.

-The mindfulness group meets on Wednesdays from 4:30-6:00 with an extended group (4:30-8:30) every two to three months.
+The mindfulness group meets on Thursdays from 4:00-5:30 pm with an extended group (4:00-8:00 pm) every two to three months.
 These longer sessions offer the opportunity to deepen your mindfulness practice and experience a “retreat” from daily patterns and routines.
 Groups are capped at eight members.

 Dr. Kraslin has been intensively trained in Mindfulness Based Stress Reduction.
 She has been a dedicated practitioner of Insight Meditation since 2008, maintaining a daily mindfulness/meditation practice and attending yearly, week-long silent meditation retreats.
 Dr. Kraslin also completed a two-year Mindfulness Meditation Teacher Certification Program through the Greater Good Science Center at the University of California Berkeley.
-The training is co-led by Jack Kornfield and Tara Brach (internationally renowned meditation instructors who both hold doctorates in clinical psychology).
+The training was co-led by Jack Kornfield and Tara Brach (internationally renowned meditation instructors who both hold doctorates in clinical psychology).